Jason Kreis: United States U-23

 On March 19, 2019, Kreis was named head coach of the United States men's national under-23 team.

-Fort Lauderdale CF
+Fort Lauderdale

-On February 15, 2020, Kreis was hired by Inter Miami CF, to coach their USL League One affiliate Fort Lauderdale CF.
+On February 15, 2020, Kreis was hired by Inter Miami, to coach their USL League One affiliate Fort Lauderdale.

-Inter Miami CF
+Inter Miami

-On March 1, 2021, Inter Miami CF announced Kreis as an assistant coach under Phil Neville.
+On March 1, 2021, Inter Miami announced that Kreis was to become an assistant coach under Phil Neville.
+On June 1, 2023, the club announced that it had parted ways with Neville, with Kreis also relieved of his duties.

+Front office career

+Real Salt Lake

+Kries's return to Real Salt Lake was announced on December 12, 2023.
+Kries was appointed to a newly created position Director of Operations and Special Project reporting directly to John Kimball.
+In the hybrid role supporting both sporting and business aspects of the club, Kries would support head coach, and sporting director, as well as improve club engagement with fans and corporate sponsors.